MysteryPancake/Houdini-Fun/README.md

 ### Recursive version

-I stole this from an article on [2D wave simulation](https://gamedevelopment.tutsplus.com/make-a-splash-with-dynamic-2d-water-effects--gamedev-236t) by Michael Hoffman.
+I stole this from [Michael Hoffman's 2D wave simulation article](https://code.tutsplus.com/make-a-splash-with-dynamic-2d-water-effects--gamedev-236t), then updated it based on [Daniel Holden's spring article](https://theorangeduck.com/page/spring-roll-call).

 The idea is to set a target position and set the acceleration towards the target.
 This causes a natural overshoot when the object flies past the target, since the velocity takes time to flip.
 Next you apply damping to stop it going too crazy.

 First add a target position to your geometry: